 In the book of Romans, Paul addresses this very issue.
 He identifies two “laws” – the law of the Holy Spirit and the law of sin and death.
 The truth is that Jesus died so that we could be set free from the law of sin and death.
 (That’s what it means to be free in Christ Jesus!)
-As a Pharisee, Paul had a love for the God’s law, but he struggled to obey it.
+As a Pharisee, Paul had a love for God’s law, but he struggled to obey it.
 But now we have Christ.
 We have the Holy Spirit to empower us and lead us towards righteous living.

 And because you belong to him, the power of the life-giving Spirit has freed you from the power of sin that leads to death.
 The law of Moses was unable to save us because of the weakness of our sinful nature.
 So God did what the law could not do.
 He sent his own Son in a body like the bodies we sinners have.
 And in that body God declared an end to sin’s control over us by giving his Son as a sacrifice for our sins.
-He did this so that the just requirement of the law would be fully satisfied for us, who no longer follow our sinful nature but instead follow the Spirit. – Romans 8:2-4 (NLT)
+He did this so that the just requirement of the law would be fully satisfied for us, who no longer follow our sinful nature but instead follow the Spirit. – Romans 8:2-4 (NLT, emphasis added)

 Notice how it says that Jesus has set us free from sin.
 It doesn’t say that He will set us free in the future.
 It’s done.
 He did it.
 Many of us (myself included) try to hold on to our sinful natures and struggle against them even though the Bible is clear that we are no longer controlled by our flesh, but rather the Holy Spirit who now lives inside of us!

 God has set us free from our sinful nature and declared us righteous through His Son.